Multimatic MDP1

-The Multimatic MDP1 (also referred to as the Multimatic Ford Focus) is a first-generation Daytona Prototype race car, designed, developed and built by American manufacturer Multimatic, for the Grand-Am Rolex Sports Car Series, in 2003.
+The Multimatic MDP1 (also referred to as the Multimatic Ford Focus) is a first-generation Daytona Prototype race car, designed, developed and built by Canadian manufacturer Multimatic, for the Grand-Am Rolex Sports Car Series, in 2003.
 It was powered by a Robert-Yates Racing Ford V8 engine.
 A total of four cars were built.

 The chassis would form the basis of the second-generation Daytona Prototype, Proto-Auto Lola B08/70.

 Competition history

 2003

-The car made its debut in the hands of the factory team, Multimatic Motorsports, and achieved a class win at the 24 Hours of Daytona albeit fourth overall.
+The car made its debut in the hands of the factory team, Multimatic Motorsports, and achieved a class win at the 24 Hours of Daytona, albeit fourth overall.
 This would be the highest result for the car throughout its career.
 SpeedSource would campaign a car for the final four rounds of the season with a best finish of seventh overall at the VIR 400.
 Essex Racing, who also ordered a car, finished 29th overall at the final race of the season.